 Skip to content

 Even though Apple offers its devices with some pretty hefty storage options, the cost of these upgrades means users often plump for the cheapest option.
-128GB, 64GB, or even a measly 16GB if you have an older model, can quickly fill up, leaving iPhone users to snuffle around for little truffles of storage space, ripe to free up.
+This can quickly fill up, leaving iPhone users to snuffle around for little pockets of storage space to free up.

-One place this can be is hidden under a rather vague “Other” category in Settings.
 The problem is, once you’ve gone to Settings > General > iPhone Storage and examined the storage breakdown, there’s little indication on what you can do beyond that.
-It can be hard to define this nebulous Other category because it can encompass so many different things, from extra Siri voices to caches of uncleared streaming media.
+Though Apple gives you some clues as to what’s using the most space, vague categories like “System Data” can encompass many different things.

 Here, then, are a few tips for reducing that number and freeing up some much-needed space on your device.